Libraries in China: Other libraries

-The Shanghai Municipal Library, one of the largest public libraries in the country, contained over 7 million volumes, nearly 1 million of which were in foreign languages.
-The Shanghai Library, well known at home and abroad, is China's largest provincial-level library.
+The Shanghai Municipal Library, one of the largest public libraries in the country, contains over 7 million volumes, nearly 1 million of which are in foreign languages.
+The Shanghai Library is China's largest provincial-level library.
 Of its collection, the over 1.7 million volumes of ancient documents are the most valuable and representative, including 25,000 titles of rare ancient books in 178,000 volumes, many being the only copies extant in the world.
 The oldest document dates back nearly 1,500 years.